Brazilian submarine Álvaro Alberto: Development

 In 2018, after many years and a series of problems, delays in federal funding and program freezes, the prototype of the naval nuclear reactor, known internally as the Brazilian Multipurpose Reactor was launched, by the state-owned nuclear company Nuclebrás.
 In 2020, the General Directorate of Nuclear and Technological Development of the Navy, authorized the production and testing of uranium dioxide pellets for zircaloy rods, essential for pressurized water reactors.
 The production of nuclear fuel for the Álvaro Alberto started in December 2021.
 On 6 June 2022, the Director General of the International Atomic Energy Agency, Rafael Grossi, stated that Brazil has initiated formal discussions with IAEA about Alvaro Alberto's nuclear fuel inspections by the international agency.
 The construction of the boat officially started on 12 June 2024, with the ceremony of the first steel cut of the hull.
 The launch is expected for 2029 with more three or four years of sea trials until the commissioning between 2032 and 2034.

-On September 2025, the Brazilian Navy and Naval Group of France signed additional contracts of €600 million, related to the nuclear reactor and technical support for the project.
+In September 2025, the Brazilian Navy and Naval Group of France signed additional contracts of €600 million, related to the nuclear reactor and technical support for the project.
+In March 2026, the Admiral Alexandre Rabello de Faria, chief of the General Directorate of Nuclear and Technological Development of the Navy (DGDNTM), announced that the keel laying has been rescheduled for 2027, with launch ceremony expected for 2037, due to budgetary issues, testing of the nuclear reactor prototype and negotiations with IAEA.

+On 9 September 2026, ICN finished building the hull qualification section of the submarine, which replicates a portion of the hull and will be used for pressure testing and to validate of the manufacturing processes.